sharax/crowds/data/tasks/Celestial_bodies/README.txt

 TASK:	Estimating the age of Celestial bodies

-DESCRIPTION: You will be shown 20 images  of a celestial body one after another
-             and asked to guess its age(unit in years).
+DESCRIPTION: We will now ask you a series of questions.
+For each question, we will show you an image of a celestial body and you will have to guess the its age (in years).

 Input Type: Image of a Celestial body.

 Corpus: